-This beautiful La Barra Olive Bag is the perfect mix of practical, exotic and chic.
-Handmade in Colombia by women artisans from the Wayuu tribe, this bag took 10-15 days to weave and is one-of-a-kind.
+The La Barra Olive Bag is perfect for the modern boho chic.
+Handmade in Colombia by women artisans from the Wayuu tribe, this one-of-a-king bag took 10-15 days to weave.
 By purchasing one of these bags you are helping sustain the economic growth of the Wayuu tribe.
 Giving back has never looked so chic!

 Chila Bags colorful patterns and long straps make them perfect for all seasons, for your travels around the world, or just down the block.
 For a day at the beach, a road trip with a friend, a BBQ, picnic or any summer event, it’s an ultimate all-season basic.
 More and more chicsters are picking them up from the local vendors and taking them to new destinations—they are regulars on beaches everywhere from Southampton to St.-Tropez.

 Chila Bags is a Colombian Fair Trade brand that works personally with the women of the Wayuu, an indigenous tribe located in the very north coast of Colombia in a beautiful region called La Guajira.
 By working directly with the Wayuu women who hand knit each bag, Chila Bags has cut out the middleman, making sure the women are fairly paid and have exceptional working conditions.
 The bags are handwoven to respect the traditions and culture of the people.
 Skills are passed down from generation to generation and each bag is one of a kind with all designs and color choices unique to the knitter.
 The popularity of these bags is a great thing for these women who sustain their villages’ economy by hand making these pieces and selling them.
 The Wayuu tribe is a matriarchal society so women are the primary source of income for the community!
 These bags are a true labor of love.